How to Become a Woodworker: What to Make & Where to Sell

 Step 2: Decide What to Make Out of Wood

 There is an endless supply of woodworking ideas to sell that can help you make money woodworking.
 In time, you might plan to make all kinds of different items, but you’ll have to find what your fans are interested in the most.
-For example, you could perfect wooden birdhouses, or make porch furniture.
-You can make money selling all kinds of woodworking projects.

 Related: How to Get Paid to Assemble Furniture